microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accesspackageassignment-additionalaccess.md

 ## Examples

-The following example gets the additional access package assignments for a target user.
+The following example gets the access package assignments for users who have assignments to both access packages.

 ### Request